dominicfarr/minima_guides/minima_ec2/index.md

 ![Basic Architectural Diagram of Minima Node Running in Docker on an EC2 instance.](aws-minima-arch.jpg)

-As you can see, this a lot for something so small and lightweight as Minima.
-The benefits 👍 would come from, the convenience of managed hardware, and security AWS can provides.
-However, both those benefits require trusting AWS 📃.
+As you can see, this is a lot for something so small and lightweight as Minima.
+The benefits 👍 would come from the convenience of managed hardware.
+It does require trusting AWS 📃

 ---
 ## What does AWS provide